GavinCopley/sharedGame/_posts/2023-10-11-Daily-Meetings2.md

 Gavin:
-Added the new sprite image (WIP still need to adjust speed) Added the new background with parallax effect (Need to find a way to remove the hill code)
+Added the new sprite image (WIP still need to adjust speed) Added the new background with parallax effect

 John:
 Finished rotating player hack, Committed and pushed (WIP, currently pretty broken, but somewhat functional, player only rotates -15 degrees).